 - Cleaning procedures.

-- Scheduling of major repairs and cleaning tasks.
+- The scheduling of significant repairs and cleaning tasks.

 - Supply inventory, and;